Little Iodine (film)

 Little Iodine is a 1946 American comedy film directed by Reginald Le Borg and written by Richard H. Landau.
 The film is based on the comic strip Little Iodine by Jimmy Hatlo.
 The film stars Jo Ann Marlowe, Marc Cramer, Eve Whitney, Irene Ryan, and Hobart Cavanaugh.
-The film was released on October 20, 1946, by United Artists.
-All prints of the film were destroyed after 10 years, effectively making it a lost film.
+Little Iodine was produced by Comet Productions and released on October 20, 1946, by United Artists.

+All prints of the film were believed to be destroyed after 10 years, effectively making it a lost film.

+In December 2024, Missing Episodes hunter Ray Langstone spotted a 35mm film reel in the UCLA Film and Television Archive.

 Plot

-Little Iodine (Marlowe) stays true to her comic strip nature in this film, where she does her best to break up the marriage of her parents (Cavanaugh and Ryan), ruin a romance between Janis and Marc (Whitney and Cramer), and cost her father his job.
+Little Iodine (Marlowe) stays true to her comic strip nature in this film, where she does her best to break up the marriage of her parents “the Tremblechins” (Cavanaugh and Ryan), ruin a romance between Janis and Marc (Whitney and Cramer), and cost her father his job.
 Unlike her comic-based character, however, Iodine has a change of heart and sets out to right the wrongs.